 An amazing Australian road trip to take is between Perth and Coral Bay in Western Australia.

-When taken as a round trip journey, it’s a distance of just over 2700 kilometres and can be completed in 7 days if travelling fast!
+When taken as a round trip journey, it can be completed in 7 days, if travelling fast!

 We hired a Toyota Hiace camper van as this gave us some flexibility on where we could stay as we could pull up in a free rest area and sleep in our vehicle.